morrislaptop/looped/docs/mocking.md

         }
     }

-<a name="mail-fake"></a>
 ## Mail Fake

 You may use the `Mail` facade's `fake` method to prevent mail from being sent.
-You may then assert that [mailables](/docs/{{version}}/mail) were sent to users and even inspect the data they received.
+You may then assert that [mailables](/mail) were sent to users and even inspect the data they received.
 When using fakes, assertions are made after the code under test is executed:

     <?php